simp/simp-doc/docs/contributors_guide/maintenance/Component_Versioning.rst

-   Moving forward, these linters will be enhanced to handle the version/changelog nuances of the other projects SIMP releases and will be included as tests in all project TravisCI builds.
+   Moving forward, these linters will be enhanced to handle the version/changelog nuances of the other projects SIMP releases and will be included as tests in all TravisCI builds.